nearup-io/nodb-js/README.md

 # Nodb JS/TS

 Our service allows you to store and process unstructured JSON data in a unified database format.
 Our npm package ensures all data is transformed and stored both as JSON entities and their vector embedding representations, always in-sync.
 The interface for processing JSON data is similar to standard CRUD operations, making it easy to integrate.
-When you send an unstructured JSON payload via a POST request, the data is seamlessly written to the Farspeak database.
+When you send an unstructured JSON payload via a POST request, the data is seamlessly written to the Nodb database.
 This integration allows you to query all your data using natural language immediately.

 ## Table of Contents